Quantum-based solution of time-dependent complex Riccati equations: Effective Hamiltonian and solution of the Bloch equations

-\subsection{Effective hamiltonian and solution of the Bloch equations}
+\section{Effective Hamiltonian and solution of the Bloch equations}

 Since its publication in 1946 \cite{Bloch_1946}, the Bloch equations became of fundamental importance in the realm of nuclear magnetic resonance (NMR).
 They provide a quantitative description of any NMR experiment that involves radio frequency pulses, which are at the heart of all modern NMR experiments \cite{de_Graaf_2019}.
-Following Ref. \cite{Silver_1985}, the Bloch equations in the rotating frame neglecting relaxation terms can be written as
+In this section we shall use our results to identify the effective quantum Hamiltonian for the Bloch-Riccati equation and numerically recover the remarkable results of Silver et al \cite{Silver_1985} as an application of our results.
+Following this reference, the Bloch equations in the rotating frame, neglecting relaxation terms, can be written as

-where $M$ is the complex magnetization in the $x-y$ plane, $M_{z}$ the longitudinal magnetization and $\Omega(t)=-\gamma(B_{1x}+iB_{1y})$ is the complex TD driving function.
+where $M$ is the complex magnetization in the $x-y$ plane, $M_{z}$ the longitudinal magnetization, and $\Omega(t)=-g(B_{1x}+iB_{1y})$ is the complex TD driving function.
 Using the following definition

 where $M_{o}$ is the equilibrium magnetization, Eqs. (\ref{eq:Blocheq}) can be transformed into the Bloch-Riccati equation (BRE) \cite{Silver_1985}, namely,